-All of the backup evidence that we previously provided to the Legislative Auditor related to our inflation assumptions was produced prior to changes in the tax rates.
+In 2017 we provided evidence related to our projections of long-term inflation rates to the Legislative Auditor.
+This was prior to the passage of significant changes in the tax rates.
 We believe that it will take time for these changes to be contained within published forecasts by the Federal Reserve and Social Security Administration.
 Further, when we review the vast set of expert opinions related to expected long-term future inflation, what is most evident is the degree of uncertainty.
 This is demonstrated by the remarks of Federal Reserve Chair Janet Yellen on September 26, 2017 at the 59th Annual Meeting of the National Association for Business Economics.
-In her remarks, the Fed Chair discussed inflation expectations and the many inputs to be considered.
-Although her remarks did not settle the issue related to expected inflation, they did clearly show that the Federal Reserve recognizes how difficult it is to predict inflation.
+In her remarks, the former Fed Chair discussed inflation expectations and the many inputs to be considered.
+Although her remarks did not settle the issue related to expected inflation, they did clearly show that the Federal Reserve recognized how difficult it is to predict inflation.
 Within her remarks are suggestions that inflation may remain low, but she includes statements like, "Key among current uncertainties are the forces driving inflation, which has remained low in recent years despite substantial improvement in labor market conditions."
 Also, she states, "Some of the recent decline in inflation, although not all, reflects idiosyncratic shifts in the prices of some items, such as the large decline in telecommunication service prices seen earlier in the year, that are unlikely to be repeated."
-Ms. Yellen adds, "Although we judge that inflation will most likely stabilize around 2 percent over the next few years, the odds that it could turn out to be noticeably different are considerable."
+Ms. Yellen added, "Although we judge that inflation will most likely stabilize around 2 percent over the next few years, the odds that it could turn out to be noticeably different are considerable."

 With this level of uncertainty, which has always existed around such economic assumptions, it has been our policy to slowly move our long-term assumptions in a direction supported by a majority of expert opinions while remaining within what we consider the reasonable range for long-term inflation.
 Ms. Yellen suggests that the Federal Reserve uses the same method to adjust monetary policy when she says, "How should policy be formulated in the face of such significant uncertainties?
 In my view, it strengthens the case for a gradual pace of adjustments.
 Moving too quickly risks overadjusting policy to head off projected developments that may not come to pass."
+We believe that the large moves suggested by the LLA could very well be just that, over adjustments.